ialci, a dynamic and informative international union and network of lawyers

-Not only does the international union of lawyers ialci publish some “hot” news on this page, but its members are also currently drafting a book on the law of luxury goods and fashion, which will be available for purchase in 2015.
+Not only does the international union and network of lawyers ialci publish some “hot” news on this page, but its members are also currently drafting a book on the law of luxury goods and fashion, which will be available for purchase in 2015.

 Many of the Massive Online Open Courses (MOOC) made by the international union of lawyers ialci are available – free of charge – on its website.

 The lawyers who are members of this international union of lawyers, ialci, all work either in private practice or in-house in the entertainment and creative industries, or law students, whose areas of expertise cover nearly every aspects of entertainment law and the law for the creative sectors.

 ialci, as an international union and network of lawyers, provides a specialist forum for the sharing of knowledge and experience of legal and business issues of interest and concern to its members, as well as members of the public who work in, or are interested in working for, the entertainment and creative industries.